 Since moving image and film came to prevail in the 1920’s and 30’s, photography has progressed in leaps and bounds.
 During the First and Second World Wars, reportage photography was used to challenge perceptions.
 Over the years this style developed to become photo journalism.

 By the late 1940s, 35mm film became cheap enough for the masses to consume.
 In the 1950s, Asahi (which later became Pentax) introduced the Asahiflex and Nikon introduced the Nikon F camera.
 These were both SLR-type cameras and the Nikon F allowed for interchangeable lenses and other accessories.
-And of course, the mid 1960’s brought us Polaroids (which have since made a comeback!)

 For the next 30 years, SLR-style cameras remained the camera of choice.
 Due to this overwhelming popularity, many improvements were introduced to these cameras and the film that they used.
 Compact cameras in the late 1970’s and early 1980’s made it even easier to take photographs and created the ‘point and shoot’ mentality that we have today.
 By 1991, Kodak had produced the first digital camera that was advanced enough to be used successfully by professionals.
 Today, many manufacturers offer advanced digital SLR (DSLR) cameras that originate from this technology.

 In 2007, the number of digital images developed (1,515 million) officially exceeded the number of photos developed by films for the first time (1,277 million)

 The rise of digital imaging technology saw the introduction of smartphones in 1992.
 It was called the Simon Personal Communicator, and it was created by IBM more than 15 years before Apple released the iPhone.
 As they say, the rest is history….

 A Closing Word From Our Professionals

 After 200 years of evolution, photography has one root – emotion.
 To pay homage to this, we asked some of our favourite photographers to sum up what photography means to them.